Khrystyna Pohranychna: 2022

 Pohranychna had surgery on her knee at the beginning of the year.

 She began volunteering as a medical assistant during the Russian invasion of Ukraine.

 2023

-She represented Ukraine at the 2021 Summer Universiade in Chengdu, China, which was postponed from 2021 to 2023 because of COVID-19 pandemic.
-She won silver medal in All-around, behind Hungarian Fanni Pigniczki and two gold medals in Apparatus finals (Hoop and Ribbon).
+She represented Ukraine at the 2021 Summer Universiade in Chengdu, China, which was postponed from 2021 to 2023 because of the COVID-19 pandemic.
+She won the silver medal in the all-around, behind Hungarian Fanni Pigniczki, and two gold medals in the apparatus finals (hoop and ribbon).

 2024

-She won bronze medal in All-around at Ukrainian National Championship in April.
-She competed at 1st European Cup in Baku, where she placed 12th in All-around Qualifications.
+Pohranychna won the bronze medal in the all-around at the Ukrainian National Championship in April.
+She competed at the 1st European Cup in Baku, where she placed 12th in all-around qualifications.

 2025

-On July 17-19, she represented Ukraine at the 2025 Summer Universiade in Essen, Germany, and took 14th place in all-around.
-She qualified to clubs final only, taking 8th place.
+On July 17-19, she represented Ukraine at the 2025 Summer Universiade in Essen, Germany, and took 14th place in the all-around.
+She qualified to the clubs final only, taking 8th place.

+2026

+Pohranychna announced her retirement from competition in August.

 Awards

 Pohranychna was voted "Lvivian of the Year" by the citizens of Lviv in 2017.